You know you’re a hiker when…

 when you buy fresh food in order to dehydrate it and eat it weeks later.

 when you can recite the nutritional facts of cliff bars, power bars, etc.

-when you get excited because Knorr Rice Sides on sale at the grocery store.
+when you get excited because Knorr Rice Sides are on sale at the grocery store.

-when you happily drive an eight hour round trip to the Whites for a six hour hike.
+when you happily drive for eight hours to the mountains for a six-hour hike.

 when most of your books come with maps.

 when you start doing the same trails over again in different seasons.

 when you spend your free time at work making and testing soda can stoves.

 when your entire shoe collection consists of six pairs of hiking boots.

 when you fantasize about the multiple backcountry uses for Saran wrap!!